How to Design a Podcast Layout That Attracts Listeners

 The difference between losing listeners and keeping them engaged sometimes comes down to one critical factor: your podcast layout.

 When we talk about podcast layout, we're referring to the strategic structure and design of your episodes.
-Everything from how you organize your content segments to the flow of your .
+Everything from how you organize your content segments to the flow of your podcast script for each episode.

 It's the blueprint that transforms random thoughts into compelling audio experiences that listeners actually want to stick around for.
 A well-designed podcast layout doesn't just happen by accident; it's the result of thoughtful planning that puts your audience's needs at the center of every decision.